-At the bottom of the campaign screen click to open the data sources link
+At the bottom of the Campaign Builder, click to open the data sources link in the footnote

 eCommerce info attributes allow you to track the eCommerce activities of your visitors: